 - And later in that same episode, the boys are caught "peeping" on the girls during the hot springs episode.

-- In episode 10 of Bokura Wa Minna Kawaisou, Chinatsu tells Ritsu she should go out on a date with Usa.
-This causes the latter to suffer a Color Failure, and both Shirosaki and Mayumi are shocked by what the 9 year old is saying.
-Ritsu, being completely Oblivious to Love, vehemently denies having any feelings for him, and claims he's not interested in her, when in reality, everyone knows he likes her.
+- In episode 10 of The Kawai Complex Guide to Manors and Hostel Behavior, Chinatsu tells Ritsu she should go out on a date with Usa.
+This causes the latter to suffer a Color Failure, and both Shirosaki and Mayumi are shocked by what the 9-year-old is saying.
+Ritsu, being completely Oblivious to Love, vehemently denies having any feelings for him and claims he's not interested in her, when in reality, everyone knows he likes her.
 Made worse when Ritsu accidentally mentions Hayashi, his female friend from middle school, going to the restaurant a lot, prompting Chinatsu to mention Ritsu is jealous of that other girl.

 - Subverted in Runaways with Cute Bruiser Molly, twice: